Welcome to Wheaton. This section is design to provide you, the new resident, with the information you need to live in Wheaton.

 Garbage and Recycling Pickup

-Recycling does not require any stickers, and recyclable materials should be placed in the blue wheeled recycling cart that Veolia provided to each household.
+Recycling does not require any stickers, and recyclable materials should be placed in the blue wheeled recycling cart provided to each household.
 Find out where to buy stickers and see the Garbage Collection Day Map (pdf) to learn your pickup day.
 Also see the garbage and recycling section for other important guidelines.

 Utilities & Service Providers